 Funding standard and funding standard reserve

-Under the funding standard provisions of the Pensions Act, 1990, defined benefit schemes (excluding certain schemes primarily in the public sector) are required to prepare and submit to the Pensions Authority actuarial funding certificates at three yearly intervals.
+Under the funding standard provisions of the Pensions Act, 1990, as amended (the Act), defined benefit schemes (excluding certain schemes primarily in the public sector) are required to prepare and submit actuarial funding certificates at three yearly intervals, to the Pensions Authority.
 From 1 June 2012, such schemes must also prepare and submit funding standard reserve certificates at similar intervals.

-With effect from 27 May 2013 the percentage prescribed under section 44(2)(a) of the Pensions Act, 1990, for the purpose of the funding standard reserve is 10%.
-This percentage should be used for all Funding Standard Reserve Certificates (FSRCs) that have an effective date of 27 May 2013 or later.
+With effect from 27 May 2013 the percentage prescribed under section 44(2)(a) of the Act, for the purpose of the funding standard reserve is 10%.
+This percentage should be used for all funding standard reserve certificates (FSRCs) that have an effective date of 27 May 2013 or later.
 The percentage to be used for FSRCs with an earlier effective date is 15%.